| | Head Injury |

 Advantages of general

-1. Is potentially more comfortable for patients and
+anesthesia include the following: 1.
+Is potentially more comfortable for patients and

 operating room staff